jdvivar/lit-in-polymer2-poc/README.md

 - Demonstrates we can use LitElement components inside Polymer 2 components ✅
 - Demonstrates how to build this kind of components and how to use it in a website via soon-to-be-deprecated HTML Imports ✅
-- Demonstrates this works both in modern (Chrome, Firefox, Safari) and old browsers (IE11) ✅
+- Demonstrates this works in both modern (Chrome, Firefox, Safari) and older browsers (IE11) ✅

 ## ⚙️ Web Component